Luis Carlos Galán: Early life

-Galán was born on 29 September 1943 in the city of Bucaramanga, Santander, northeastern Colombia.
+Luis Carlos Galán Sarmiento was born on 29 September 1943 in the city of Charala, Santander.
 He had a happy childhood, with strong family bonds, affectionate and sometimes austere, as he had 12 siblings.
 His father moved with the whole family to Bogotá in 1949.

 In Bogotá, Galán attended middle school in the Colegio Americano in 1950.
 While a student there and only 8 years old, he joined a rally against Conservative president Laureano Gómez and intended to support the Liberal guerrillas.
 Two years later he was transferred to another school, the Colegio Antonio Nariño.
-When he was only a 14-year-old, Galán participated in the students protests of 1957 against the dictatorial regime of Gustavo Rojas getting arrested and spending the night in a jail despite his age.
-In 1960 Galán graduated from high school with honors and began studies of law and economics in the Pontifical Xavierian University in Bogotá, it was then that his liberal radicalism cooled off.
-While a student in 1963, Galán founded Vértice, a university focused magazine to express his Liberal tendencies in a university that was predominantly Conservative and also became his first experience with journalism.
+When he was only a 14-year-old, Galán participated in the students protests of 1957 against the dictatorial regime of Gustavo Rojas, being arrested and spending the night in a jail despite his young age.
+In 1960 Galán graduated from high school with honors and began studies of law and economics in the Pontifical Xavierian University in Bogotá.
+While a student in 1963, Galán founded Vértice, a university focused magazine to express his Liberal tendencies in a university that was predominantly Conservative, which also became his first experience with journalism.
 He was able to meet prominent Colombian leaders like former Liberal president Carlos Lleras (who, delighted with Galán's work, decided to write articles for Vértice Magazine) and Colombia's main circulation newspaper El Tiempo owner and also former Liberal president of Colombia Eduardo Santos during an interview in which Santos was impressed by Galán's journalist qualities.
 Galán began working for the Colombian newspaper El Tiempo in 1965 after graduating from university the same year.